ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 * Make sure that the "Order and Export" tab is selected.
 * If the "AspectJ Runtime Library" is not already selected, check it and press OK.

 9\.
 Make your Activity lifecycle methods public.
-In order to instrument your application Artisan needs any onCreate, onResume, onPause and onDestroy methods that you have implemented in your app to be public.
+In order to instrument your application Artisan needs any onCreate, onStart, onStop and onDestroy methods that you have implemented in your app to be public.
 The default for the lifecycle methods is protected, which we are not able to instrument.
 If you skip this step Artisan will not work properly and you may experience errors and unpredictable behavior.

 ####Setting up the Artisan service